chagry/Client-RPC-Framework/Translate/defaut-en.md

 ## // Translate modul user.

 * `USER-PROFIL` Profil
-* `USER-NEW-MAIL` Votre nouvelle adresse mail
+* `USER-NEW-MAIL` You new email address
-* `USER-YOUR-MAIL` Votre adresse mail d'utilisateur
+* `USER-YOUR-MAIL` Your main user mail
-* `USER-BEFORE-SAVE-MAIL` Avant l'enregistrement Vous devez bien vérifier l'exactitude de votre mail.
+* `USER-BEFORE-SAVE-MAIL` Before registration, you must veryfy that your email address is correct
-* `USER-MAIL-FIRST-LABEL` Mail principal
+* `USER-MAIL-FIRST-LABEL` Main email
-* `USER-MAIL-FIRST-DESC` C'est le mail que vous utilisez pour vous connecter et recevoir le code pin.
+* `USER-MAIL-FIRST-DESC` This is the email address that you use to connect and receive the Pin Code
-* `USER-MAIL-SECU-LABEL` Mail de sécurité
+* `USER-MAIL-SECU-LABEL` Security email
-* `USER-MAIL-SECU-DESC` Sur ce mail nous vous envoyons la clé de décriptage pour le code pin.
+* `USER-MAIL-SECU-DESC` On this email address, we send you the private key for the Pin Code
-* `USER-SIGNUP-DATE` Inscription le
+* `USER-SIGNUP-DATE` Subscribtion the
-* `USER-HISTORY-LABEL` Historique des dernières actions.
+* `USER-HISTORY-LABEL` History of last actions.
-* `USER-SECURIT-CENTER` Centre de securité
+* `USER-SECURIT-CENTER` Security center
-* `USER-NEW-SIGNUP-LABEL` Créer un compte
+* `USER-NEW-SIGNUP-LABEL` Create an account
-* `USER-RESET-DESC` Code PIN oublié ?
-Générer un nouveau code pin.
+* `USER-RESET-DESC` Pin Code forgot?
+Generate a new Pin Code.
-* `USER-RESET-LABEL` Code PIN oublié
+* `USER-RESET-LABEL` Pin Code recovery
-* `USER-ENTER-YOUR-MAIL` Entrez votre adresse email
+* `USER-ENTER-YOUR-MAIL` Enter your email address
-* `USER-KEY-SEND` Cle de decryptage
+* `USER-KEY-SEND` Private key
-* `USER-WELCOM-SECURITI-CENTER` Bienvenu dans le centre de securité.
-C'est ici que vous pouvez décrypter le code pin avec la clé reçu par mail.
+* `USER-WELCOM-SECURITI-CENTER` Welcome in the security center.
+You can here decrypt your Pin Code with the private key that you received by email.
-* `USER-RESET-CUSTOM` Dans cette section vous pouvez générer un nouveau code pin pour
+* `USER-RESET-CUSTOM` In this section, you can generate a new Pic Code for
-* `USER-RESET-WARNING` Apres la generation du nouveau code pin, le code pin actuel deviendra obsolète et inutilisable par la platforme.
+* `USER-RESET-WARNING` After the new Pin Code generation, the current Pin Code will become obsolete and not usable for the platform.
-* `USER-RESET-SEND-2EMAIL` Deux mails vont vous être envoyés.
-Si vous utilisez une adresse mail de securité, alors la cle de decryptage vous sera envoyé dessus.
+* `USER-RESET-SEND-2EMAIL` Two email will be sent.
+If you use a security address, the private ket to decrypt the Pin Code, you'll receive your email on this address.
-* `USER-ACCEPT-CONDITION` En signant ce formulaire, vous déclarez avoir +18 ans, avoir pris connaissance et accepté les Conditions Générales.
+* `USER-ACCEPT-CONDITION` Signing this form, you declare being over 18 year old and you accept the general terms and conditions.
-* `USER-MAIL1-SEND-DESC` Le premier mail contient votre code pin crypter.
-C'est ce message que vous devrez decrypter dans le centre de securiter.
+* `USER-MAIL1-SEND-DESC` The first email embeeds your encrypted Pic Code.
+You must decrypt this message in the security center.
-* `USER-MAIL2-SEND-DESC` Le second mail contient la clé pour le décryptage du code pin dans le centre de securité.
+* `USER-MAIL2-SEND-DESC` The second email embeeds your private key to decrypt your Pin Code in the security center.
-* `USER-KEY-SEND-LABEL` Entrer la clé de décryptage que vous avez reçu par mail
+* `USER-KEY-SEND-LABEL` Enter your private key that you received by email.
-* `USER-WATH-MAIL-DESC` Nous utilisons votre mail à seul fin de vous connecter à la platforme ou de vous envoyer le code pin.
-Nous n'avons aucun programme publicitaire ou newsletter.
-Nous ne vendons ni echangons vos données d'utilisateur.
+* `USER-WATH-MAIL-DESC` We use your email address only to let you connect to the platform or to send you your Pin Code.
+We do not have any advertisements campaigns or newsletters.
+We do not sell not exchange your users data.
-* `USER-CONFIRM-SIGNUP` Votre inscription à bien été prise en compte.
-2 mails viennent de vous être envoyés.
-N'oubliez pas de surveiller votre boîte aux lettres.
-Sinon, consultez votre dossier Courrier indésirable.
+* `USER-CONFIRM-SIGNUP` Your subscription has been accepted.
+2 emails has just been sent.
+Do not forget to mind your mailbox.
+You may find our emails in your spambox.
-* `USER-DELETE-MAIL` Penser à effacer les mails pour plus de sécurité.
-Si vous perdez ou oubliez votre code, vous pourrez toujours génerer une nouveau code pin au moment de la connexion.
+* `USER-DELETE-MAIL` Don't forget to delete the mails for more security.
+If you forget your code, you can always generate a new Pin Code when do you connect.
-* `USER-RESET-SEND-VALIDATION` 2 mails viennet de vous être envoyés.
-N'oubliez pas de surveiller votre boîte aux lettres.
-Sinon, consultez votre dossier Courrier indésirable.
-Si vous utilisez un mail de securité, alors un des deux mail arivera desus.
+* `USER-RESET-SEND-VALIDATION` 2 emails has just been sent.
+Do not forget to watch your mail box.
+You may find our emails in your spambox.
+If you use a security address, the private ket to decrypt the Pin Code, you'll receive your email on this address.